 Skip advert

 Advertisement - Article continues below

 That’s all well and good, but unfortunately a couple of glaring oversights spoil what is otherwise an almost class-leading cabin; for starters, there’s the driving position.
 Due to how the small squared-off steering wheel is mounted below the dials, it means you have to position it uncomfortably low to be able to even see what speed you’re going at.
-The result of this is the wheel will bash into your knee whenever you turn the wheel; it may not be a problem for all body types, but we insist that you try before you buy.
+The result of this is the wheel will bash into your knee whenever you turn the wheel; it may not be a problem for all body types, but we strongly recommend that you try before you buy.

+Skip advert